annamakavou/ann/index.md

 ========================================================
 Importance of personal expression and assertion

- e.g. United States, Canada, Australia, United Kindom, Germany,
+ e.g.  United Kindom

 Collectivistic countries
 ========================================================
  Importance of group harmony maintenance

- e.g. Chile, China, Japan, Greece
+ e.g. Chile

 ========================================================

 Studies have shown that although collectivistic countries experience higher levels of social anxiety, its not obvious due to their belonging to a group.
 (Chen et al., 2011)

-Thus, reports for social anxiety will appear to be more in individualistic countries
+Thus, we hypothesised that reports for social anxiety will appear to be more in individualistic countries despite the higher levels in collectivistic.

 Hypothesis
 ========================================================